MattE4/Abaqus_Plugin_Switch_visible_edges_post/README.md

 Plugin for Abaqus/CAE to quickly switch the visible edges in postprocessing

 <br>
-Plugin to quickly switch the visible edges in postprocessing.
 I use that action a lot, so I wanted a faster way to do it.
 The plugin has no UI.
 Each call will switch between Exterior and Feature edges.

 <br><br>